HISTORY / BIO

 After surviving a cancerous brain tumor in 2017, Reshana found herself wanting to be more active in music and wanting to encourage others that have been affected in similar ways by cancer as she and her family were.
 Her band consists of family members and friends; Dave McDowell, her father on Bass guitar and her baby brother, Chase McDowell on fiddle/guitar and mandolin,Tim McGatha on lead guitar, and good friend,Cody Strickland, on drums...

 In mid 2020, Covid shut down the country and her band.
 In 2021 Reshana started doing acoustic gigs and at times sits in with other bands.
-In June of 2023, Reshana stopped her appearances to take care of a personal issue including her declining health.
-As of this time with a diagnosis and medication, her health is improving rapidly.
-She hopes to be accepting bookings in late hg2024 as a duo acoustic show with her father, Dave McDowell.
+In June of 2023, Reshana had to step aside music and her stage appearances to take care of her declining health and a personal situation.
+Currently with a diagnosis and medication, her health is improving.
+She hopes to be accepting bookings sometime in 2025.
+At that time she hopes to appear as an acoustic duo with her father, Dave McDowell.

 David, has passed the